go-leap/dev/lex/readme.md

 	// raising a lexing error when `RestrictedWhitespace` is `true`.
 	RestrictedWhitespaceRewriter func(rune) int

-	// SepsGroupers, if it is to be used, must be set before the first call to
+	// SepsGroupers, if it is to be used, must be set once and once only before
-	// `Lex`, and must never be modified ever again for its consumers such as
+	// the first call to `Lex`, and must never be modified ever again for its
-	// `Tokens.Chunked`, `Tokens.BreakOnSpace`, `Tokens.Has`, `Tokens.Cliques`
+	// consumers such as `Tokens.Chunked`, `Tokens.BreakOnSpace`, `Tokens.Has`,
-	// to work correctly.
-It must be of even length beginning with all the
+	// `Tokens.Cliques` to work correctly.
+It must be of even length beginning
-	// "openers" and ending with all the "closers": two equal-length halves
+	// with all the "openers" and ending with all the "closers": two equal-length
-	// in one `string` such as "[(<{}>)]" or "«‹/\›»" etc.
+	// halves in one `string` such as "[(<{}>)]" or "«‹/\›»" etc.
 	// ASCII bytes `< 128` only, no `>= 128` runes.
 Each is also only ever
 	// lexed as a `TOKEN_SEPISH` and thus can never be part of a `TOKEN_OPISH`.
 	// The mentioned methods skip their logic while passing tokens one or